pestefo/roamber/README.md

 Roassal in Amber
 =======
-Roassal is an agile visualization engine for Smalltalk-like programming languages.
-This github repository contains a port for Amber.
+[Roassal](http://www.objectprofile.com/#/pages/products/roassal/overview.html) is an agile visualization engine for Smalltalk-like programming languages.
+This github repository contains a port for running it on the [Amber Smalltalk](http://amber-lang.net) platform.

 This project is developed by [Pablo Estefó](http://about.me/pestefo) and mentored by [Alexandre Bergel](http://bergel.eu) and [Manfred Kröhnert](http://github.com/mkroehnert).